bfrgoncalves/INNUENDO_docker/docs/usage/set-species.rst

 species upon some configuration.
 In this example we are going to exemplify on how to add **speciesA**.

+**NOTE: Most of the modifications required are in the INNUENDO_REST_API application.**

 1 - Add a new database model
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^

 Each species in the INNUENDO Platform has a dedicated wgMLST profile database.
-As so, a new model for it needs to be added inside the `app/models/models.py` file.
+As so, a new model for it needs to be added inside the `app/models/models.py` file of the `INNUENDO_REST_API` app.

 ::